cfusterbarcelo/cfusterbarcelo.github.io/_pages/about.md

 ## Last news
+* _September 2023_: Embarking in a new adventure!
+Going for one month and one week to the [KTH Royal Institute of Technology](https://www.kth.se/en) to work with [Dr. Wei Ouyang](https://oeway.github.io) in the [AICell Lab](https://aicell.io) at the [SciLifeLab](https://www.scilifelab.se), Sweden.
+See you in Stockholm!
+* _August 2023_: Our paper titled titled: _Unveiling Hidden Patterns: Harnessing the Power of Short PPG-Traces for Atrial Fibrillation Detection_ and sent to [IEEE-EMBS International Conference on Body Sensor Networks: Sensor and Systems for Digital Health (IEEE BSN 2023)](https://bsn.embs.org/2023/) has been accepted for Oral Presentation.
-* _July 2023_: We’ve just submitted a new paper titled Exploring the Power of PPG Matrix for Atrial Fibrillation Detection with Integrated Explainability to the Computer Methods and Programs in Biomedicine journal.
+* _July 2023_: We’ve just submitted a new paper titled _Exploring the Power of PPG Matrix for Atrial Fibrillation Detection with Integrated Explainability to the Computer Methods and Programs in Biomedicine journal.
 The prepint will be available soon!
-* _June 2023_: Published an article in FocalPlane: [Outcomes of the Hackathon on Web and Cloud Infrastructure for AI-Powered BioImage Analysis](https://focalplane.biologists.com/2023/06/22/outcomes-of-the-hackathon-on-web-and-cloud-infrastructure-for-ai-powered-bioimage-analysis/).
+* _June 2023_: Published an article in FocalPlane: [Outcomes of the Hackathon on Web and Cloud Infrastructure for AI-Powered BioImage Analysis](https://focalplane.biologists.com/2023/06/22/)outcomes-of-the-hackathon-on-web-and-cloud-infrastructure-for-ai-powered-bioimage-analysis/).
 * _June 2023_: Attended the [Hackathon on Web and Cloud Infrastructure for AI-Powered BioImage Analysis](https://www.scilifelab.se/event/hackathon-on-cloud-based-and-ai-powered-bioimage-analysis/) in the [SciLifeLab](https://www.scilifelab.se), Stockholm, Sweden.
 * _June 2023_: Paper sent to [IEEE-EMBS International Conference on Body Sensor Networks: Sensor and Systems for Digital Health (IEEE BSN 2023)](https://bsn.embs.org/2023/).
 * _June 2023_: Talk to students from [Unidreams](https://unidreams.es) about my professional career.
 Slides available [here](https://cfusterbarcelo.github.io/talks/Unidreams).
-* _May 2023_: Short seminar of GitHub Copilot to my collegues from the Department!
-Details available [here](https://cfusterbarcelo.github.io/talks/GitHubCopilot).